hbk-world/Open-Interface-for-Sound-Level-Meter/Python examples/webxi/README.md

 Which data sources to stream from the SLM (sound data, status, events, etc.) are selected by the client during setup using REST and JSON.

-Data leaving the SLM via the WebXi streams are all time stamped from the same clock source.
+Data leaving the SLM via the WebXi streams are time stamped from the same clock source.

 Binary WebXi data streams are documented as part of the '*WebXi protocol specification*', found in the [Documentation](Documentation) folder.
 Based on this documentation the WebXi streaming format has been described using **Kaitai**.